regnans/kim_test/README.md

 # kim_test
-A test repo for the ADC course on Februray 27 2024
+A test repo for the ADC course on Februray 27 2024.
+It was a great class!

 ## Purpose